pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 #### Checking equivalence
 Your definition is logically equivalent when you can assert it as an A-proposition which is simply convertible.
 Note that an A-proposition is a categorical statement of the form "all S is P".
 This proposition is not simply convertible by itself, since from "all S is P", you can only determine that "some P is S "and not that "all P is S".
 A simply convertible A-proposition is such that you can say from "all S is P" that "all P is S".
 In other words, you should be able to assert your definition in both ways:

-- All S is P ( condition (a) is fulfilled)
+- All S is P (condition (a) is fulfilled)
 - All P is S (condition (b) is fulfilled)

 ### Rule 3: Fundamentality rule

 The definition must state fundamental characteristics.

-i.e.

-The essential characteristics used in the definition must also be the fundamental characteristics (in the given context).
+In other words, the essential characteristics used in the definition must also be the fundamental characteristics (in the given context).

 #### Validation
 This rule becomes crucial if the units of a given concept have a number of distinctive characteristics, each true for all units and only true for those units in the given context.
 The purpose of a definition is, in essence, unit-economy in cognition.
 This means that a definition must be a proper condensation of a concept and not a catalogue of its distinctive characteristics.

 In short, the fundamental characteristics, due to their relatively wide-ranging implications about the nature of the units of a concept, makes them the only rational choice of differentia.
 In other words, fundamental characteristics have the most causal significance, and thus, imply the widest context possible with the fewest possible mental units.
 Consequently, grasping the fundamental characteristics enables you to understand the properties and behaviour of a being in the widest range of situations and circumstances.

 #### Identifying the fundamentals

-- If we have one or more distinctive characteristics, find out what distinctive character–either among them or some other–is the root or cause of them that is itself a distinctive characteristic.
-- If a distinctive characteristic does not have any roots that are also distinctive to the class, this does not mean this characteristic is fundamental.
+If we have one or more distinctive characteristics, find out what distinctive character (either among them or some other) is the root or cause of them that is itself a distinctive characteristic.
+Note that if a distinctive characteristic does not have any roots that are also distinctive to the class, this does not mean this characteristic is fundamental.

 #### Fundamentality being the fundamental rule
 The rule of fundamentality is implicit in every other rule, i.e. the violation of any other rule automatically violates this one.
 Hence, to pinpoint the flaws in a definition, first check with every other rule.

 ### Rule 4: Circularity rule
 The definition must not–directly or indirectly–define the subject by the subject itself.

-i.e.

-The definition must not contain any content that, to understand, presupposes the definition you are supposed to be providing.
+In other words, the definition must not contain any content that, to understand, presupposes the definition you are supposed to be providing.

 #### Ways to commit circularity

+1.<br>

-- Naming the concept being defined or its derivatives.
-    Ex.
-Democracy: “A system of governance in which leaders are elected democratically.”
+Naming the concept being defined or its derivatives.
+For example: Democracy being defined as "a system of governance in which leaders are elected democratically".

-- Use of synonyms or synonymous expressions for the concept being defined or its derivatives.
-    Ex.
-Lateness: “The state of tardiness.”
+2.<br>

-- Note that synonyms can help if you already have a definition for the concept and just need to connect this definition with the synonyms.
+Use of synonyms or synonymous expressions for the concept being defined or its derivatives.
+For example: Lateness being defined as "the state of tardiness".
+Note that synonyms can help if you already have a definition for the concept and just need to connect this definition with the synonyms.

+3.<br>

-- Use of concepts whose own definitions require the concept being defined.
+Use of concepts whose own definitions require the concept being defined.

+4.<br>

-- Use of correlatives–i.e. 2 things so related that the existence of either implies the existence of the other
+Use of correlatives, i.e. 2 things so related that the existence of either implies the existence of the other.
+For example: Cause being defined as "that which creates an effect", and effect being defined as "that which is caused by something".
+As another example: Husband being defined as "a man who has a wife", and wife being defined as "a woman who has a husband".
-    Ex.

-- Cause: “That which creates an effect.”
-    Effect: “That which is caused by something.”
-- Husband: “A man who has a wife.”
-    Wife: “A woman who has a husband.”

 ##### Defining correlatives
 In defining correlatives, do not define one correlative in terms of the other–the 2-way implication between them means no new information is conveyed.
 Instead, define the actual essence of the correlatives, i.e. define the relationship between the correlatives.
-So, for example, to define “husband” or “wife,” first define the underlying relationship, i.e. “marriage.”
+So, for example, to define "husband" or "wife," first define the underlying relationship, i.e. "marriage."
 Thus, define the correlatives with respect to their relationship.

 ### Rule 5: Negatives rule
 Where possible, a definition must be positive not negative.

-i.e.

-As far as possible, a definition must identify what something is rather than what it is not.
+In other words, as far as possible, a definition must identify what something is rather than what it is not.

 #### Validation
 Identity is defined by the existence of specific attributes.
 Thus, identification of concepts, i.e. definitions, must involve identification of what exists.
 Note that even when identifying a concept in negatives, you are necessarily identifying it with respect to positives; an absence can only be identified if you know what could be present but is not.
 Furthermore, confirming a positive is far easier than confirming a negative, since a positive is immediately identifiable while a negative can only be identified by first confirming what is in fact present.

 Hence, positive definitions must precede negative ones, and choosing a negative definition where a positive one is available reduces your ability–in terms of efficiency and effectiveness–to identify and apply the concept.

 ---

+**NOTE: Valid negative defnitions**:

-Note that there are certain concepts that can only be defined in terms of negatives, due to the only differentia possible in the given context being the absence of certain characteristics.
-For example,
+There are certain concepts that can only be defined in terms of negatives, due to the only differentia possible in the given context being the absence of certain characteristics.
+Some examples are:

-- Bachelor: “Unmarried (i.e. not married) man.”
+- Bachelor: "Unmarried (i.e. not married) man"
-- Vacuum: “Space without matter.”
+- Vacuum: "Space without matter"
-- Orphan: “Person without parents.”
+- Orphan: "Person without parents"
-- Bald: “Absence of hair.”
+- Bald: "Absence of hair"

 ### Rule 6: Obscurity rule
 (This is a general rule for thought, not just definitions)

-Definition must be stated literally (i.e. with exact meaning), clearly and simply and economically as possible–for the relevant context
+Definition must be stated literally (i.e. with exact meaning), clearly and simply and economically as possible–for the relevant context.
+In other words, say what you mean and mean what you say, directly, clearly, exactly and simply as possible, for the relevant context.

-i.e.

-Say what you mean and mean what you say, directly, clearly, exactly and simply as possible–for the relevant context.

 #### Validation
 An unnecessarily complicated, difficult-to-retain definition defeats the essential purpose of a definition: achieving unit-economy by effectively condensing the nature of a concept in a given context.
 Note that legitimate technicality or specificity in the appropriate context is not necessarily a violation of this rule, even if the definitions seem overly complicated for someone outside this context.
 For example, the definitions of organs in medical terms would be far more specific and detailed than a layman’s definitions due to the different requirements of their respective contexts.
 Hence, the rule of obscurity, like every other rule, applies within a given context.

 ### Final notes on validating definitions

-- Invalidating a definition does not mean you will be presented with a valid one.
+Invalidating a definition does not mean you will be presented with a valid one.
 Furthermore, to invalidate a definition, you do not need to know the valid one.
-- You can neither make nor validate definitions out-of-context.
+Lastly, you can neither make nor validate definitions out-of-context.
 Hence, every rule for the validity of definitions is to be applied within a given cognitive context.

 ## Tips for forming valid definitions
+1.<br>

-- If unsure about how to define a concept in your specific context, start with a simpler, broader context and then narrow down.
+If unsure about how to define a concept in your specific context, start with a simpler, broader context and then narrow down.
-- Note the purpose of a definition in studies:
-    To integrate and isolate an unlimited range of concretes for the purposes of specialised study.With this in mind, ask:

-- Is the definition too generalised so as to be useless for specialised study?
-    i.e.
+2.<br>

-    Does the definition name a fundamental similarity that warrants a specialised study, or does it integrate too disparate a set of things so that it is not meaningful to study the concept in a more intensive context?
+Note the purpose of a definition in any area of study: to integrate and isolate an unlimited range of concretes for the purposes of specialised study.
+With this in mind, ask: is the definition too generalised so as to be useless for specialised study?
+In other words, does the definition name a fundamental similarity that warrants a specialised study, or does it integrate too disparate a set of things so that it is not meaningful to study the concept in a more intensive context?

-    Note: The broader the scope of a definition, the less useful it is in a more intensive context.
+**NOTE**: _The broader the scope of a definition, the less useful it is in a more intensive context._

----

 # Inductive reasoning
 The essence of induction is the inference of generalisations (universals) from perceived instances (particulars).
 Deduction requires universals, and thus, presupposes induction; induction, thus, is the primary process of reasoning.
 Hence, human cognition without generalisation is a self-contradiction as it would have to be human cognition without induction, and thus, without deduction — hence, it would have to be cognition without reason, i.e. non-cognition.

 ## Definitions & clarifications
 ### Generalisation
 A proposition that ascribes an attribute to every member of an unlimited class (if the class were limited, it would be enumerable, making inference unnecessary since you can learn about each member individually).
 In formal terms, a generalisation is a proposition of the form:

 All S is P

-NOTE: No metaphysical proposition is a generalisation, since a metaphysical proposition only reaffirms the fact of existence and identity as such; no metaphysical proposition abstracts and ascribes attributes of particulars to every member of an unlimited class.
-Corollaries of metaphysical propositions are clearly also not generalisations, as they are merely recontextualisations of the metaphysical propositions.
+**NOTE**: _No metaphysical proposition is a generalisation, since a metaphysical proposition only reaffirms the fact of existence and identity as such; no metaphysical proposition abstracts and ascribes attributes of particulars to every member of an unlimited class.
+Corollaries of metaphysical propositions are clearly also not generalisations, as they are merely recontextualisations of the metaphysical propositions._

 ### Concept vs. generalisation
 Both concepts and generalisations are means of extending cognition beyond perception.
 Concepts are the means of integrating a range of concretes; integration here means to make a range of concretes retainable and accessible by a single mental unit.
 Concepts by themselves serve to organise existing knowledge (ex. to organise existing perceptions into a potentially unlimited category), not to claim new knowledge.
 Generalisations, on the other hand, are the means to gain new knowledge about the referents of concepts.
 Thus, while a concept is either valid or invalid but not true or false, a generalisation is either true or false rather than valid or invalid.

 ## The problem of induction
 Can observations of particulars ever lead to knowledge — with certainty — about the broader category under which the particulars lie?
 If so, how?

 ## Axioms of induction
 A method of reasoning must begin with axioms, i.e. propositions irreducible by logic (as they are the basis of logic).
 Such axioms must be (1) self-evident and (2) sufficient to cover every area the method of reasoning can explore.

 For any method of reasoning, we begin — before any generalisation — at the laws of logic and perceptions (which are self-evident).
 For deduction, we are also given generalisations as premises and — often — observations of particulars.
 However, we are not given generalisations at the start of induction, since induction is the method of reaching generalisations.
 To move from perceptions to generalisations, we need a means to integrate an unlimited class of perceptions, i.e. we need concepts.
 First-level concepts are concepts whose referents are perceptions, and thus, this is where we begin inductive reasoning.